sammuelyee/docs/cartodb-editor.md

 - **Resolution**
 Torque creates a grid of your data and aggregates data to each cell of that grid.
 The resolution parameter determines the width and height of each cell.
 Larger numbers will make your data more gridded.

-Torque visualizations also have [Torque CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) options to further customize the look of your visualization.
+Torque maps also have [Torque CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) options to further customize the look of your map.

 #### Torque Heat
 A variation of Torque allowing for an animated heatmap of temporal data where areas of greater color intensity indicate greater density of data.